agus-prayitno/weather-react/README.md

 * Node 10.x
 * Npm 6.x

-Type the following commands in the terminal to verify your node and npm versions
+Type the following commands in the terminal to verify your Node and Npm versions.

 ```bash
 node -v